 Much later, when I had just moved to Andalusia in Southern Spain, again not speaking the language, I made friends with my Spanish neighbors.
 The mother kept introducing me to her friends as ”La Traéra”.
 Wondering what “traéra” meant, I looked it up in my English / Spanish dictionary but the word didn’t exist in my dictionary.
 The next day I asked her: “What does ‘traéra’ mean?
 “Oh,” the mother said, she got out a piece of paper and wrote ‘estrangera’, which means “foreigner”.
 The people in Andalusia speak a very rapid incomprehensible dialect which often omits to pronounce the letter “s”.

 How do you prefer to learn a language?See results without voting

-Those whose native language is based on Latin already know over 9000 English words before they even start learning English because over 9000 words are virtually the same in their own language.
+Over 9000 words may be the same in your own language.
 Considering that the average native English speaking adult uses a vocabulary of around 20,000 words, you are almost halfway there without even realizing it.
 Of course it takes more than just vocabulary to learn a language, but now that you know about the suffixes and cognates that English has in common with all latin based languages, there is surely a lot less to memorize than you expected.

-Here are the six suffixes again: -ion, -able,- ible, -ant, -ent, -ance, -ence.
-As for cognates, just try it on.
-The availability of such a large vocabulary before you even start learning English increases your confidence and makes learning English much easier.
-Keep practicing.
-The rewards are humongous.
+I hope that now you know about the availability of such a large vocabulary before you even start learning English increases your confidence and makes learning English much easier.
 With English at your fingertips, the opportunities are endless.
 Good luck and let us know how you are getting on in the comments discussion.